 Barbara Dronova is a professional wildlife photographer who's travelled to remote and often dangerous parts of the world to photograph animals in their natural habitat.

 One of her noteworthy acheivements was the 2019 expedition to the Ussurian Taiga which resulted in her becoming the first female wildlife photographer to film the legendary Amur tiger at a lure.
+Barbara described this encounter during the press-conference for the wildlife photography Festival «Pristine Russia» and in interviews given to EuroNews and RIA News.

-Aside from that Barbara has travelled to the forests of Canada and jungles of Costa-Rica, the realms of the tiger and rhino in India, remote regions of Mongolia, Boreal forests of Norther Europe and the Southern steppes of Russia.
+Aside from that Barbara has travelled to the forests of Canada and jungles of Costa-Rica, the realms of the tiger and rhino in India, remote regions of Mongolia, Boreal forests of Northern Europe and the Southern steppes of Russia.

 Barbara has filmed alongside photographers working for the National Geographic Magazine and the BBC, as well as from other agencies, demonstrating a high level of ethics and professionalism.